Actively Recruiting

 You may qualify if you...

-- Diagnosed with one or more specified neuromuscular diseases including ALS, SMA, myasthenia gravis, Charcot Marie Tooth disease, and others
+- Diagnosed with one or more specified neuromuscular conditions such as amyotrophic lateral sclerosis, spinal muscular atrophy, myasthenia gravis, Charcot Marie Tooth disease, and others

-- Ability to stand continuously for approximately 15 minutes with or without an assistive device
+- Able to stand continuously for approximately 15 minutes with or without an assistive device

-- At least some anti-gravity muscle strength (2+/5 or better) in major muscle groups
+- Have at least some anti-gravity strength in major muscle groups (2+/5 strength or better)

 - Medical clearance to participate in an exercise program